Skip to main content

 There is no need to complete a separate application form for a Corpus scholarship.
 You will automatically be considered for any Corpus scholarship for which you are eligible if you apply for funding through the Postgraduate Applicant Portal by the funding deadline for your course.
 For some scholarships you also need to have been accepted by Corpus Christi College to be considered (see more details for each scholarship below).
 You are more likely to be accepted by Corpus if you name it as one of your college preferences; this will ensure that your application papers are passed on for consideration by the College if you receive an offer of admission by the Postgraduate Admissions Office.
 If you name the College as your second preference your application will only be passed on to us if your first-choice college does not offer you membership.

-For entry in October 2023 the College will offer two match-funded PhD awards, each of which will provide 50% of the total fees and maintenance costs of a full Research Council studentship.
-Applicants will need to be eligible for Home fee status.
-Eligible applicants in all subjects are automatically considered for these awards when they are evaluated by their respective Faculties and Departments.
+For entry in October 2024 the College will offer two match-funded PhD awards, each of which will provide 50% of the total fees and maintenance costs of a full Open-Oxford-Cambridge AHRC DTP studentship.
+Eligible applicants applying for subjects eligible for the DTP are automatically considered for these awards when they are evaluated by their respective Faculties and Departments.

 No additional application form is required, but applicants must apply for their University place by the funding deadline for their course, and should indicate on the Applicant Portal that they wish to be considered for funding.
-Priority will be given to applicants who have been offered membership of the College; this is more likely if an applicant selects Corpus Christi as their first choice College.
+Preference will be given to applicants who have selected Corpus Christi as their first choice College.

 This scholarship was set up in the memory of Thomas Brotherton, formerly a member of the College, and also to commemorate John Edward Purvis, a graduate of the College and Mayor of Cambridge in 1929.